-United Diaspora will bring together young and emerging diaspora leaders across the many different diaspora of the world.
+United Diaspora brings together young and emerging diaspora leaders across the many different diaspora of the world.

 Common Purpose has worked with individual diaspora for many years.
 This has shown us that diaspora leaders – because they have feet in multiple places – are natural interpreters.
 We see how diaspora add value where they are and in their places of heritage.
 We believe they are uniquely placed to be bridge builders across the world at a time when there are so many forces of fragmentation.